clemsonciti/palmetto-jupyterhub-outline/outline.md

 ## How does it work?

-JupyterHub is a set of processes that together provide a single user Jupyter Notebook server for each person in a group:
+JupyterHub is a set of processes that together provide a Single User Notebook Server for each person in a group:

 1. *Proxy*: the public facing program that routes the HTTP request made by the user's browser to the Hub or the Single User Notebook Sever